Email FacebookTwitterMenu burgerClose thin

 Families that grow through adoption might be eligible for the Federal Adoption Tax Credit.
 Adoption can be an expensive process, and as families take on the burden of legal fees and more, the Federal Adoption Credit can help to decrease the burden when filing taxes.

-This credit is not refundable, meaning that taxpayers can only use this credit if they have a federal tax liability for 2023.
+This credit is not refundable, meaning that taxpayers can only use this credit if they have a federal tax liability for 2024 or 2023.

-An eligible child is any person under the age of 18 that is mentally or physically unable to take care of themselves.
+An eligible child is any person under the age of 18 or someone who is physically or mentally unable to take care of themselves.
 Eligible expenses include court costs, attorney fees, home studies and other travel expenses related to the adoption.
 The Federal Adoption credit is nonrefundable, so it will not produce a refund.

 There are several rules for the Federal Adoption Credit, so it is important to speak with your tax advisor before claiming this credit.
 For example, if you received employer-provided adoption benefits, you may not claim the same expenses that were covered by your employer for the Federal Adoption Credit.